adamggrim/textwarp/README.md

 │ ├── contractions.py: Main logic for expanding contractions
 │ ├── encoding.py: Functions for encoding and decoding text
 │ ├── manipulation.py: Functions for manipulating a given string
-│ ├── nlp.py: Functions for lazy spaCy loading and text processing │ ├── numbers.py: Functions for converting between cardinal and ordinal numbers │ └── punctuation.py: Functions for converting between straight and curly quotes
+│ ├── markdown.py: Functions for parsing Markdown and transforming ASTs │ ├── nlp.py: Functions for lazy spaCy loading and text processing │ ├── numbers.py: Functions for converting between cardinal and ordinal numbers │ └── punctuation.py: Functions for converting between straight and curly quotes